Quick Start

 What’s next

-If you made it so far you should have a pretty good idea of what is Tx3 about, but this just barely scratched the surface.
+If you’ve made it this far you should have a pretty good idea of what is Tx3 about, but this just barely scratched the surface.

 Check the following section to continue your journey: